 When you find your bounty, you can use the augmented reality thermal viewer in the Play Disney Parks app to reveal who’s hiding in the shadows.
 Once your mission is successfully completed, local guild master Raga Bua will reward you with galactic credits.

-According to Disneyland, the launch of MagicBand+ on October 26, 2022 is just the beginning–there are more MB+ features and experiences still to come.
+According to Disneyland, there are more MagicBand+ features and experiences still to come.
 Disney does note that some product offerings will vary between Walt Disney World and Disneyland Resort.
-Our assumption is that this means no room charging at Disneyland and obviously no 50th Anniversary statue minigame at Disneyland, since those don’t exist in the California parks.
+This means no room charging at Disneyland and obviously no 50th Anniversary statue mini-game at Disneyland, since those don’t exist in the California parks.

 Disney additionally notes that MagicBand and MagicBand 2 will not be supported at Disneyland Resort at this time.
 This means that the “dumb” bands that are not rechargeable won’t be sold in California, and old ones from Walt Disney World won’t work at Disneyland.

 My guess is that MagicBand+ is coming to Disneyland in large part to help recoup development costs of both the device itself, and the Batuu Bounty Hunters minigame.
 It’s likely Disneyland Resort will start by selling the more expensive device first, and introduce the ‘dumb’ option if there’s guest demand (or complaints about poor battery life of the MagicBand Plus).